deniz-oezdemir/Inception/README.md

 - `make`
 - check e.g. created pages, comments, etc.

+## Bonus

+### Redis
+- Redis is used as a database, cache, and message broker.
+- It stores data in memory, making it faster than traditional disk-based databases.
+- Redis is a key-value store, storing data in a dictionary-like structure.
+- It is great for caching, as it can store data in memory and retrieve it quickly.
+- In this project, we will build a Redis container and use it to cache API requests.
+- Caching requests will make the application faster by reducing the number of database queries.

+- Verify Redis is running with `redis-cli`:
+  - `docker exec -it redis redis-cli`
+  - `MONITOR`
+- Edit or add content on your WordPress site to see logs in the terminal.
+If logs appear, Redis is capturing database requests, indicating it's working as a cache.
+- Check Redis info or keys:
+  - `docker exec -it redis redis-cli`
+  - `INFO`
+  - `KEYS *`

 ## Useful Commands
 In e.g. the `wordpress` directory:
 - `docker build -t wordpress .`: build a Docker image with the tag "wordpress"